quickthyme/graffeine/README.md

 ![sample_10](docs/sample_10.png)

-It is difficult to create something useful that is also general purpose enough to be accessible.
 When it comes to rendering data as graphical illustrations, handling negative values immediately creates problems for the developer.
 This is less about calculation, and more about intuition.
 Depending on what it is the graph is supposed to communicate, one's expectations of how negative values should be portrayed can vary.

   - **Radial Layers** do not understand negative values and will likely give undesirable results.